Azure-Samples/ms-identity-docs-code-javascript/js-spa/README.md

        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
        ```

-    1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
+    1. Run the script to create your Microsoft Entra application and configure the code of the sample application accordingly.
     1. For interactive process -in PowerShell, run:

        ```PowerShell